66,395 bells

 » Someone left a negative rating or harsh comment even though I haven't done anything wrong!

 You can report the comment, and a moderator will look into the situation.
-Remember that moderators can not investigate what happened while you were visiting another player's town.
+Remember that moderators cannot investigate what happened while you were visiting another player's town.
 Because of this, you'll need to provide as many details as you can to allow the moderator to understand the situation and take appropriate action.

 ACC Staff members are chosen by the Admins when there is a need for more help to maintain the site.
 There is not a set step-by-step of things to do to become a staff member, but there are certain qualities that the Admins look for.
 People who are asked to become staff members are members of the site in good standing, who act in ways that demonstrate the true spirit of Animal Crossing Community.
 Asking to become a staff member will not help your chances of becoming one; show your ACC spirit in your behavior on the site, and if the Admins think you have earned a staff position, they will contact you.

-» How do I nominate someone?
+» How do I nominate someone for a staff position?

 The process for nominating members for ACC staff positions has changed.
 Instead of sending PTs directly to the staff, please start sending these using this link.